paldhous/ucb/2017/dataviz/md_raw/class4.md

 ![](img/class4_10.jpg)

-At the next screen, enter your name and email address if they do not automatically appear, click `Install Command Line Tools`, and then `Continue`:
+At the next screen, enter your name and email address if they do not automatically appear, and then `Continue`:

 ![](img/class4_11.jpg)

-Then click `Done` at the `Find local repositories` screen, as you don't have local repositories to add.
+Then click `Finish` at the next screen.

 The following screen should now open:

 ![](img/class4_12.jpg)

-Your workspace contains one repo, which is an automated GitHub tutorial.
-Complete this in your own time if you wish.
-It will repeat many of the steps we will explore today.

 ### Your first repository